stelleg/cem/README.md

     cem -ld test/hello.lc

 # Flags
-`-l` Put before any other flag, uses the libraries: `lib/prelude.lc` `lib/os.lc` `lib/church.lc` `-t`: Trace.
+- `-l`: Put before any other flag, uses the libraries: `lib/prelude.lc` `lib/os.lc` `lib/church.lc`
+- `-t`: Trace.
 Dumps term for every machine step.
 Useful for debugging.
-`-r`: Runs in virtual machine.
+- `-r`: Runs in virtual machine.
-`-g`: Visualization tool.
+- `-g`: Visualization tool.
 Also probably want to use without libs.
-`-a`: Controlf low analysis (0CFA).
-Very slow, probably want to use without `-l` `-f`: Free variable analysis.
+- `-a`: Controlf low analysis (0CFA).
+Very slow, probably want to use without `-l`
+- `-f`: Free variable analysis.

 # Syntax
 See `lc` and `sugar` from `IO.hs` for parser syntax.
 Essentially a list of let